 This increase in rates can be chalked up to a host of economic factors and the market climate at large.
 That being said, you can still save on your insurance despite feeling the financial squeeze.

-How do inflation and interest rates affect insurance costs?
+How does inflation affect insurance costs?

-“With inflation hitting an astounding 9.1%, general cost increases have affected several components of car insurance from repairs to replacement costs, where insurance companies are paying out more to buy comparable cars when their customers’ cars are totaled,” says Loretta L. Worters, vice president of the Insurance Information Institute, or III, an insurance industry association.
+“With inflation hitting an astounding (high), general cost increases have affected several components of car insurance from repairs to replacement costs, where insurance companies are paying out more to buy comparable cars when their customers’ cars are totaled,” says Loretta Worters, vice president of the Insurance Information Institute, or III, an insurance industry association.

 Why are insurance costs on the rise?